textpattern/textpattern.github.io/tags/output_form.md

 The **output_form** tag can be used as a *single* or a *container* tag.
 Textpattern will replace this tag with the content resulting from the form template called by the tag.

+The basic function of **output_form** is to take a particular form that defines a given set of scripting or HTML functions and output that set of functions anywhere in a particular web page.
+Think about your pages; many of them will use different article or link forms to display content unique to the particular page, but they'll also have a lot of things in common, like the opening `DOCTYPE` declaration, calls to CSS, navigation menus, etc. Using **output_form** it's possible to write these page elements once and use them anywhere.

 For the container tag usage, see the [yield](yield) tag.

 ## Attributes